dsathyakumar/lasso-optimizer/README.md

 - As JS parse times are impacted by bundle size bloats, this helps optimize the bundle for it.

 ## What does this do?
-- This plugin applies an output transform on the code
+- This plugin applies an output transformation on the final aggregated code / bundle.
 - It attempts to resolve all filepaths and module dependencies at build time
 - It transform modules into simple function expressions